Former UofL men's basketball player to return as program's head coach, AP source says

-KENTUCKY, USA — Louisville and Kenny Payne have agreed on a deal for the former Cardinals player and current New York Knicks assistant to become the men’s basketball program’s first Black head coach, said a person with knowledge of the situation.
+KENTUCKY, USA — Louisville and Kenny Payne have agreed on a deal for the former Cardinals player and current New York Knicks assistant to become the men’s basketball head coach, said a person with knowledge of the situation.

 The person spoke to The Associated Press Wednesday on condition of anonymity because the decision has not been publicly announced.